 David Eagleman, Ph.D., neuroscientist said that— brain training could be done in any way similar to any silly suggestion like” drive home in a different route”.
 The brain exercises practiced normally can be

 - Refining hand-eye abilities by doing a drawing, painting, etc.

 6. Social Interaction

 Socializing is a great workout for your brain and a good strategy to maintain a healthy brain.
-Meeting friends, joining clubs and building new relationships are beneficial for keeping your brain vital.
-Similar to the mental and physical exercise, social stimulation encourages the brain to be active and build more connections.
+Meeting friends, joining clubs, and building new relationships are beneficial for keeping your brain vital.
+Similar to mental and physical exercise, social stimulation encourages the brain to be active and build more connections.

 According to studies, socializing trains our brain improves memory formatting and recall, and it also protects the brain from neurodegenerative diseases.
 Staying connected with family and friends is good to keep your brain healthy and sharp.

 A study also found that maintaining close friendships later in life could help to prevent mental decline.

 Your physical health is strongly linked with maintaining a healthy brain function.
 You have to keep track of your blood pressure, diabetes, cholesterol, anxiety, obesity, etc.